eyo-chen/gofacto/readme.md

 # Usage
 ### Initialize
-Use `New` to initialize the factory by passing the struct you want to create mock data for
+Use `New` to initialize the factory by passing the struct you want to create mock data for.
 ```go
 factory := gofacto.New(Order{})
 ```

 ### Build & BuildList
-Use `Build` to create a single value, and `BuildList` to create a list of values
+Use `Build` to create a single value, and `BuildList` to create a list of values.
 ```go
 order, err := factory.Build(ctx).Get()
 orders, err := factory.BuildList(ctx, 2).Get()